-It's no mystery that the influence AppGratis once weilded was severily nerfed by the removal from the app store and revoked push notifications, but where exactly does it stand?
-They deposited $13.5M of funding in January so you can bet they aren't sitting still.
+It's no mystery that the influence AppGratis once wielded was severely nerfed by the removal from the app store and revoked push notifications, but where exactly does it stand?
+They deposited $13.5M in funding in January so you can bet they aren't sitting still.
 In late May they released an Android app and they've been pushing new iOS apps every day through their mailing list.
 We've been in talks with them since December about featuring our awesome little app The Wiki Game and I thought I'd share the process and results with everyone.
 At a glance:

 The second bonus was 16 new ratings of our app leaving us with 4.5 stars on the new version.
 Their thoughtfulness left me wondering if I was reading youtube comments.

 My partner in crime Alex Clemesha setup Google App Engine to serve parsed versions of Wikipedia content.
 Every time someone visits a Wikipedia page in the iOS apps GAE serves a cached version of the page or if there isn't one yet it grabs the page from Wikipedia, parses it and then saves it first.
 Usually the GAE charges are pretty insignificant, but when we get periods of high traffic the bill can grow.
 The peak in traffic cost us only ~$19, not too bad.
 Below is a chart showing our requests per a second and how much that actually cost.